How to Convert Google Slides to PowerPoint Presentations on Export

 Option 2: Click Always open files of this type to set up a default for future conversions.

-Option 3: Click Show in folder to see the file in the Download folder on your machine.
+Option 3: Click Show in Finder to see the file in the Download folder on your machine.

 You can also save a Google Slide presentation as a PNG image.
 Using this export option has the same limitation as converting to other types of image files—you must convert each slide individually.

-To start, click the PNG image option on the Google Slides export submenu.
+Click the PNG image option on the Google Slides export submenu to start.
 As with the other conversions, the export to a PNG image occurs quickly.

-When the conversion is complete, you'll see the converted file in the lower left screen (Chrome browser).
+You'll see the converted file in the lower left screen (Chrome browser) when the conversion is complete.
 Click the up arrow to get three choices:

 Option 1: Click Open to open the file in your browser.